Mental Health Facilities Oakland, CA

 Fred Finch Youth Center

-Fred Finch Youth Center is a mental health clinic in Oakland, California, located at 3800 Coolidge Avenue, 94602.
-Fred Finch Youth Center offers outpatient treatment and residential treatment.
-Fred Finch Youth Center provides cognitive behavioral therapy, individual psychotherapy and behavior modification to children / adolescents and young adults.
-Fred Finch Youth Center also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people with trauma.
-Some other services provided by Fred Finch Youth Center include housing services, psychosocial rehabilitation services and supported housing.
+Fred Finch Youth Center is a mental health facility in Oakland, CA, located at 3800 Coolidge Avenue, in the 94602 zip code.
+Fred Finch Youth Center provides outpatient treatment and residential treatment.
+Fred Finch Youth Center provides individual psychotherapy, couples/family therapy and group therapy to children / adolescents and young adults.
+Fred Finch Youth Center also supports people with serious mental illness, people with PTSD and children/adolescents with serious emotional disturbance.
+Some other services available at Fred Finch Youth Center include intensive case management, supported employment and assertive community treatment.

 Learn More